Granular Aluminum Parametric Amplifier for Low-Noise Measurements in Tesla Fields

-While \cref{eq_full_H} has the necessary ingredients for parametric amplification, in order to achieve a practically useful device, two main constraints on the system parameters need to fulfilled.
-Firstly, the Kerr coefficients $K_i/2\pi$ should be in the 1-100~kHz range, which can be challenging to engineer in devices using disordered superconductors~\cite{Xu2023Feb}, but is easily reachable in our case thanks to the low critical current density in grAl.
-By using a grAl strip 0.2 \SI{}{\micro \meter} wide and 7 \SI{}{\micro \meter} long, we obtain $K_i/2\pi$~=~2$\pm$1~kHz (see Appendix~\ref{A_Non_linearities}).
-Secondly, in order for both modes to be efficiently driven by the same pump, the coupling strength should satisfy the condition $J \lesssim 2\kappa$, discussed in detail in Ref.~\cite{IvanThesis2022}.
-At the same time, in order to maximize the gain-bandwidth product, we aim to increase $\kappa$ as much as possible.
+While \cref{eq_full_H} has the necessary ingredients for parametric amplification, in order to achieve a practically useful device, two conditions need to be fulfilled.
+Firstly, the Kerr coefficients $K_i/2\pi$ should be $\approx$~1-100~kHz, as higher values reduce the amplifier compression point below the power commonly needed for device readout ($\approx$~-140~dBm) \cite{Eichler2014Dec,Sivak2020} and sub-kHz coefficients require higher pump powers for 20~dB gain performance, which increase the heat load on the cryostat \cite{Hougland2024Feb}.
+By using a grAl strip \SI{0.2}{\micro \meter} wide and \SI{7}{\micro \meter} long, we obtain $K_i/2\pi$~=~2$\pm$1~kHz~(see supplementary material).
+Secondly, for both modes to be efficiently driven by the same pump, the coupling strength should satisfy the condition $J \lesssim 2\kappa$~\cite{IvanThesis2022}.
+At the same time, to maximize the gain-bandwidth product, we aim to increase $\kappa$ as much as possible.
 We design the grAlPA to have $J/2\pi$~=~0.1~GHz and $\kappa/2\pi$~=~60~MHz.

-When exposed to an in-plane magnetic field, the dimer shifts down in frequency as shown in the upper panel of \cref{fig_design}(e), tuning by approximately 300 MHz at $B_\mathrm{||}$~=~1~T, without suffering from added losses (see Appendix~\ref{A_Losses}).
-This shift is explained by an increase of the grAl kinetic inductance, corresponding to a suppression of the superconducting gap when approaching its critical magnetic field (cf. Refs.~\cite{Borisov2020, Rieger2023, Winkel2020Transmon} and Appendix~\ref{A_Decoupling}).
-The relatively wide capacitive pads of the grAlPA expose them to residual out-of-plane magnetic field components, which can lead to trapped vortices and correspondingly increased dissipation.
-To avoid this issue and align the field direction to within 1\% in-plane, we use a custom-designed 2D vector magnet and we follow a similar procedure as described in Ref.~\cite{Borisov2020} (see Appendix~\ref{A_Field_Alignment}).
-Importantly, as illustrated in the lower panel of \cref{fig_design}(e), the hopping strength $J$ changes by less than 10\% over the entire field range, preserving the conditions for parametric amplification up to 1~Tesla.
+When exposed to an in-plane magnetic field, the dimer shifts down in frequency as shown in the upper panel of \cref{fig_design}(f), tuning by approximately 300 MHz at $B_\mathrm{||}$~=~1~T, without suffering from added losses~(see supplementary material).
+This shift is explained by an increase of the grAl kinetic inductance, corresponding to a suppression of the superconducting gap (cf. Refs.~\cite{Borisov2020, Rieger2023, Winkel2020Transmon}~and~supplementary material).
+We mechanically align the field to within 1\% in-plane and we compensate in-situ the remaining out-of-plane component using a custom-designed 2D vector magnet~(see supplementary material).
+Importantly, the hopping strength $J$ changes by less than 10\% over the entire field range, preserving the conditions for parametric amplification up to 1~T~(cf. lower panel of \cref{fig_design}(f)).